kash-if/GitHub_Finder_v2/README.md

-# Welcome to Github Finder version 2
+# Welcome to GitHub Finder version 2

-Github Finder v2 App has been implemented in React.
+GitHub Finder v2 App has been implemented in React.
 For App Global state management Context API is used along with useReducer hook to update state.
-Github API "https://api.github.com/" is used to fetch user data and repositories data from Github.
+GitHub API "https://api.github.com/" is used to fetch user data and repositories data from GitHub.
+"Axios" is used to make GET request to GitHub REST API.

 ## Available Scripts